LAVA: Explainability for Unsupervised Latent Embeddings: Experiments

 \subsubsection{MNIST}

 The MNIST dataset was downloaded using the Scikit-learn Python library\footnote{\hyperref[https://scikit-learn.org]{https://scikit-learn.org}.} library.
 No preprocessing was performed on the data.
-Prior to running LAVA, we created a UMAP embedding of the dataset using the \textsc{UMAP}\footnote{\hyperref[https://umap-learn.readthedocs.io]{https://umap-learn.readthedocs.io}.} library, with default hyperparameters.
+Prior to running LAVA, we created: (a) a 2-dimensional UMAP embedding of the dataset using the \textsc{UMAP}\footnote{\hyperref[https://umap-learn.readthedocs.io]{https://umap-learn.readthedocs.io}.} library, with default hyperparameters; (b) a 4-dimensional autoencoder embedding of the dataset using the denoising autoencoder from the Label-Free Explainability paper~\cite{crabbe_label-free_2022}.